kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/Kokkos-and-Virtual-Functions.md

 ![VTableDevice](./figures/VirtualFunctions-VTablesHostDevice.png)

-Since we construct the class instance on the host, so it's vpointer points to the host VTable.
+Since we construct the class instance on the host, so it's Vpointer points to the host VTable.

 ![VPointerToHost](./figures/VirtualFunctions-VPointerToHost.png)